srtalaie/CompTIA/Notes/Secuirty+/Threats, Vulnerabilities, and Mitigations/Mitigation Techniques/Hardening Techniques.md

 - A different method of threat protection
 	- Scale to meet the increasing number of threats
 - Detect a threat
-	- Signatures aren't the inly detection tool
+	- Signatures aren't the only detection tool
 	- Behavioral analysis, machine learning, process monitoring
 	- Lightweight agent on the endpoint
 - Investigate the treat